Technologicat/mcpyrate/README.md

 ### My own macros are working, but I'm not seeing any output from `step_expansion` (or `show_bindings`)?

-The most likely cause is that the bytecode cache for your `.py` source file is up to date.
+The most likely cause is that the bytecode cache (`.pyc`) for your `.py` source file is up to date.
 Hence, the macro expander was skipped.

 Unlike most macros, the whole point of `step_expansion` and `show_bindings` are their side effects - which occur at macro expansion time.
 So you'll get output from them only if the expander runs.

 Your own macros "work", because Python is loading the bytecode, which was macro-expanded during an earlier run.
-Your macros didn't run this time, but the expanded code from the previous run is still there in the bytecode cache.
+Your macros didn't run this time, but the expanded code from the previous run is still there in the bytecode cache (and, since it is up to date, it matches the output the macros would have, were they to run again).

 Force an *mtime* update on your source file (`touch` it, or just save it again in a text editor), so the expander will then run again (seeing that the source file has been modified).